Skip to main content

 Next Topic: Backend Development Cheat Sheet

 Backend deployment is the process of moving application code from development to production environments, a critical transition where planning, automation, and risk management converge.
 Modern deployment practices emphasize zero-downtime releases through strategies like blue-green and canary deployments, progressive delivery that incrementally exposes changes to users, and automated rollback mechanisms that restore service when issues arise.
-Understanding these patterns, from database migration techniques to health check configurations, separates deployments that cause outages from those that ship reliably at scale.
+Understanding these patterns — from database migration techniques to supply chain security controls — separates deployments that cause outages from those that ship reliably at scale.

 What This Cheat Sheet Covers